madhav1412/shortcuts/action-button/README.md

 # Functionalities
 1. Toggles Safari Reader if safari is open and a website supporting Reader Mode is being viewed.
 2. If device is in landscape orientation turns on auto rotate.
-3. If device is in portrait mode turns off auto rotate if enabled or toggles flashlight.
+3. If device is in portrait orientation turns off auto rotate if enabled or toggles flashlight.